 There will always be opportunities to re-audition.
 If one did not have a successful audition and needs to work on his/her singing and/or sight-reading, future auditions may be held at other times during the season for those voice parts needed to further balance the entire choir.

 Some returning members will be exempt from auditioning for future seasons based on the following guidelines.

-- Most recent audition score of 95-100: singer exempt from future auditions, unless singer does not sing the entire season or there is a change of director
+- Most recent audition score of 90-100: singer exempt from future auditions, unless singer does not sing all three concert preps in the season or there is a change of director

-- Most recent audition score of 85-94: singer exempt from auditions for the next year, unless singer does not sing the entire season or there is a change of director
+- Most recent audition score of 80-89: singer exempt from auditions for the next season, unless singer does not sing all three concert preps in the season or there is a change of director

 Dues for membership are $100 for anyone singing during the performance year.* Anyone is welcome to donate more to support fellow members.
 There is no cost to members for music.
 Payment is due to the treasurer by the fourth rehearsal.
 For assistance/payment plans due to economic hardship, please speak with the treasurer, Beth Fioritto.